 - Usnisa Palace Or Buddha Top Palace, is located in the west peak of Niushou mountain in Nanjing and this entire building consists of 6 floors underground + 3 floors on ground level.
 The Niushou Mountain is named after “cattle head” which represents two peaks on both sides, east and west.
 It also has restaurants inside the main building serving both veg and non-veg food.

 The famous Usnisa Pagoda stands right next to the Buddha Palace.
 If you look closely at the top of the Palace, it is divided into two parts – one half looks like Buddha’s robe (kasaya) and the other half looks like his head.
-Best part about getting to the top of this mountain is the 10 mins scenic trolley ride.
+The best part about getting to the top of this mountain is the 10 mins scenic trolley ride.
 P.S. – They have escalators all the way to the top and also underground which makes the trip smooth and easy.
 Don’t forget to leave your good wishes at this tree which the commoners believe has wishes and prayers from all over the globe.

 Under the dome of Usnisa Palace lies the famous Sakyamuni rotating statue on the lotus shaped pond which symbolizes Buddha’s “Life Journey”.